jerry-sky/personal-notebook/main/pc-setup.md

     1. Install the [credentials manager](https://stackoverflow.com/questions/36585496/error-when-using-git-credential-helper-with-gnome-keyring-as-sudo/40312117#40312117).
     2. Create a new [personal github access token](https://github.com/settings/tokens).
     3. At first login provide the newly generated token as the password.
+    4. Added commit (and tag) signing:
+        1. import GPG keys with `gpg --import ‹file with the private key›`,
+        2. use `git config --global user.signingKey ‹key ID›` to tell `git` which key to use for signing,
+        3. run `git config --global commit.gpgSign true` and `git config --global tag.gpgSign true` to enforce signing every commit and every tag with that key.

 5. Install VS Code\
     Using